ishani-ss/ishani-ss/README.md

 The hardest part of my role is understanding what business want.
 The other part is understanding how the machine learning algorithms work to explain it in simple terms to non-technical audiences.

-While I can't improve on the hardest part of my role on my own, I can play around with machine learning algorithms to see how they work and how best I can communicate algorithmic performance and insights through data visualisation.
+While I can't improve on the hardest part of my role on my own, I can play around with machine learning algorithms to see how they work and how best I can communicate algorithmic performance and insights.

 A list of all my projects/musings can be found below ~